MS in Electrical Engineering

 Students must choose an academic advisor who will then provide guidance for the selection of coursework, and in the choice and execution of a research question.
 The student’s academic advisor and the Director of Graduate Studies must approve all coursework used to satisfy the credit hour requirements for this degree.
 After performing satisfactorily for a minimum of one semester, the student, with the advisor’s assistance, completes the Program of Study form that outlines the plan of study for the student’s graduate program.
 M1 - Program of Study form

-The form is forwarded through the DGS to the Graduate School for approval.
+The form is forwarded through the DGS to the Office of Graduate Studiesl for approval.
 In the event that an advisor retires or leaves MU, he/she may continue to serve as the student’s main advisor unless there is written academic program policy prohibiting such an arrangement.
 If an advisor is unable or unwilling to continue to serve, the academic program, with the leadership of the DGS, will assist the student to ensure that a replacement is found.

 Information about submitting the thesis can be found in the Thesis and Dissertation Guidelines.